sardaryanhrant/phpmyx/doc/setup.rst

 newer (<= 4.2.x) and if you use the phpMyAdmin configuration storage, you should run the :term:`SQL` script found in :file:`sql/upgrade_column_info_4_3_0+.sql`.

-If you have upgraded your phpMyAdmin to 4.3.0 or newer from 2.5.0 or newer (<= 4.2.x) and if you use the phpMyAdmin configuration storage, you should run the :term:`SQL` script found in :file:`examples/upgrade_column_info_4_3_0+.sql`.

 .. index:: Authentication mode